TeroMi/WebForum/README.md

 `pipenv install`

 Once all packages are succesfully installed, before running change to Django app folder (where manage.py resides) and run the migrations
-`pipenv run python manage.py makemigrations`
+(Just in case, migration files are included so just migrate should be enough) `pipenv run python manage.py makemigrations`
-and

 `pipenv run python manage.py migrate`

 After the migrations are done you can run the server